mZake/SBMap/README.md

 - Keyboard shortcuts for menu options

 ## Supported Platforms
-SBMap is primarily developed for Linux and Windows using GCC and Clang compilers.
+SBMap is primarily developed for x86-64 Linux and Windows using GCC, Clang, or MSVC.
-Although other platforms and compilers have not been officially tested, the project is designed with portability in mind.
+Although other platforms have not been officially tested, the project is designed with portability in mind.

 ## Dependencies
 SBMap depends on the following libraries: